 "How we think in the digital transformation": Launch of the Policy Lab Digital, Work & Society

 Digitalization has become part of our everyday culture in many ways: We inform and orient ourselves online, communicate via different channels, email, text, chat and tweet; we shop and play on platforms, work with digital media and in the cloud, do our banking online and live in smart environments.
-In rapid succession, we are confronted with new technologies and devices and integrate them into our lives.
+We are confronted with new technologies and devices at rapid succession and integrate them into our lives.
 Our everyday practices have profoundly changed - and so have we?
 How are perception, speech, and thinking changing in the digital transformation?
-What does digitalization mean for our concept of human being and society?
+What does digitalization mean for our concept of a human being and society?

 "Digitalization will become the social question of the 21st century.
-It can only turn positively if we ensure that the newly emerging digital work is also good work.
+It can only have a positive outcome if we ensure that the newly emerging digital work is also good work.
 In this sense, the Policy Lab Digital, Work & Society will be an expedition unit that politically discovers and maps the digital space, fills white spaces, discovers new opportunities and warns of risks," said Minister Heil in his opening speech.

-The team of Denkfabrik hosted the event under the headline "Thinking in the digital transformation" with international guests: the keynotes of philosopher Janina Loh, of the expert for innovation strategies from the USA, Olaf Groth, and of sociologist Dirk Baecker spanned the spectrum from "the effects of trans- and posthumanism on people" to "aspects of people in a world of thinking machines" and to "reflections on the next society".
-Subsequently writer Katrin Röggla, director Tom Tykwer, journalist Ute Schaeffer and cultural studies scholar Thomas Macho took up the topic and discussed it from their point of view.
+The team of Denkfabrik hosted the event under the headline "Thinking in the digital transformation" with international guests: the keynotes delivered by the philosopher Janina Loh; Olaf Groth, an expert on Innovation Strategy from the USA; and Dirk Baecker, a sociologist, spanned the spectrum from "the effects of trans- and posthumanism on people" to "aspects of people in a world of thinking machines" and to "reflections on the next society".
+Subsequently, writer Katrin Röggla, director Tom Tykwer, journalist Ute Schaeffer and cultural studies scholar Thomas Macho took up the helm and discussed the topic from their point of view.
 Finally, State Secretary Björn Böhning and the English journalist and author Paul Mason discussed the effects of digitalization on the economy and society.
 "Artificial intelligence is a central theme for the Policy Lab Digital, Work & Society.
-Especially in view of the rapid developments, it is a think tank`s aim to incorporate the international perspective into its work and to build up a broad network", said State Secretary Böhning.
+Especially given the rapid developments, a policy lab aims to incorporate the international perspective into its work and to build up a broad network", said State Secretary Böhning.

 The second day of the opening of the Policy Lab Digital, Work & Society focused on the scientific aspects of digitalization:

-Around twenty research institutions gathered in the Denkfabrik to discuss the current state of research on digitalization in Germany, to identify gaps in knowledge and to present what topics the Policy Lab Digital, Work & Society should deal with.
+Around twenty research institutions gathered in the Denkfabrik to discuss the current state of research on digitalization in Germany, to identify gaps in knowledge, and to present what topics the Policy Lab Digital, Work & Society should tackle.